Māori mythology: Discovery or origin traditions

 According to the iwi of North Auckland and the west coast of the North Island, Kupe sailed to New Zealand in the Matahourua from Hawaiki after murdering a man called Hoturapa, and making off with his wife, Kūrāmarotini.
-Traditional songs recount Kupe's travels along the coast of New Zealand.
+Traditional songs recount the travels of Kupe along the coast of New Zealand.
 In Ngāpuhi tradition, he brought the first three dogs and sent them to Cape Reinga with a few men to guard the passage to the afterlife, who would become the Ngāti Kurī.
-Kupe's exploration of Marlborough had been impeded by Te Kāhui Tipua, frequently described as a tribe of ogres or giants that arrived with Rākaihautū.
+The exploration of Kupe of Marlborough had been impeded by Te Kāhui Tipua, frequently described as a tribe of ogres or giants that arrived with Rākaihautū.
 Kupe managed to kill Te Kāhui Tipua by creating Lake Grassmere and drowning their villages.
 He sailed back to Hawaiki and never came back to the land he discovered.
 However, others came to New Zealand according to his directions.

 Ngahue, a contemporary of Kupe, sailed to New Zealand in his canoe, the Tāwhirirangi.
 While there he killed a moa and discovered pounamu.
 After returning to Hawaiki, Ngahue helped build the Arawa using adzes made from the pounamu.

 Patupaiarehe were credited with being the source of fishing nets and flax weaving.
 There are at least two traditions regarding this: In one story, another man named Kahukura happened across the patupaiarehe pulling in their nets during the night, and offered to help them.
 When they realised he was a mortal, they fled from him.
 In another story of the Hauraki Māori, a patupaiarehe named Hinerehia from the Moehau Range married a mortal man.
 She only weaved during the night, and so was tricked into weaving past dawn.
 Upset by this, she travelled within a cloud back to her mountains, where her laments can still be heard under heavy fog.